-The Wand is essentially a computer-controlled dental injection.
-The flow rate of the local anaesthetic is controlled by a computer.
+With The Wand, the flow rate of the local anaesthetic is controlled by a computer.
 This means that the injection is guaranteed to be slow and steady and therefore comfortable.

 What does the Wand look like?

-The cartridge holder, tube and wand handpiece are all single-use disposables.
+In case you are wondering about infection control: the cartridge holder, tube and wand handpiece are all single-use disposables.

-- The second mode is the Single Tooth Anaesthesia (STA) mode which uses a different needle, and has a visual gauge and emits little beeps to let the dentist know when they’ve placed the needle correctly.
+- The second mode is the Single Tooth Anaesthesia (STA) mode.
+This uses a different needle, and has a visual gauge and emits little beeps to let the operator know when they’ve placed the needle correctly.

 It can even speak!
 For example, it will say “cruise” to let the dentist know when they can use cruise control mode.